Java vs. JavaScript: What's the Difference?

 The ability to run in a browser is a massive advantage for JavaScript.
 It’s one of the reasons that it has been the more popular language used in GitHub projects for several years in a row.
 Web browsers exist on a wide array of devices.
 All desktop computers, laptops, tablets, and smartphones have browsers, and many game consoles and smart TVs also have browsers.

 When considering Java versus JavaScript for web development, JavaScript’s extreme versatility makes it an excellent choice.
 Being a full-stack engineer no longer means you must learn multiple languages.
-You have to know an array of ideas, patterns, and paradigms, but you only need one syntax to bring all of it together.
+As a full-stack developer, you have to know an array of ideas, patterns, and paradigms, but you only need one syntax to bring all of it together.

 Because of its popularity and pervasiveness, there’s an abundance of educational material about JavaScript.
 You can find books, videos, courses, articles, and podcasts on just about every facet of the technology.
 It’s not difficult to find someone with the information you need to accomplish your goal.